OUR LEADERSHIP TEAM

-ALICE GARNETT, Fundraising Consultant
+ALICE GARNETT, Fundraising Consultant and Trustee

 Alice has worked in the voluntary sector for almost 30 years.
 She began fundraising at the RNID (now Action on Hearing Loss) before becoming Assistant Director of Fundraising at Sense where she was responsible for Corporate, Trusts, Events and Major Donor Fundraising.
 In 2001 she completed a Postgraduate Diploma in Voluntary Sector Management at Cass Business School then worked as a freelance consultant for 16 years, advising charities on their fundraising strategy as well as mentoring and coaching their Directors, particularly in issues related to fundraising.
 Past clients include Breast Cancer Haven, Thomley Activity Centre and St James School Durban.
 Married with three daughters, Alice is a keen flautist and a Founder Member of the King John Orchestra in Cambridge.

 Working closely with the Management Committee, Ed has worked with the charity since 2014, helping us expand the scheme from very small beginnings to its present scale, and championing the use of new technologies to streamline our operations.
 With a background in IT consultancy and operations management, Edward has special expertise in developing systems and programmes aimed at improving partner engagement.
 Edward's earlier experience included designing a unique training programme which encouraged digital creativity in schools, in order to improve children’s literacy and pupil engagement.
 In his spare time, Edward is a keen runner and he recently completed the Royal Parks Half Marathon on behalf of Schoolreaders.